drawbuildplay/blog/content/blog/home-building-checklist/index.md

 ---
-title: "Home Building Checklist"
+title: "50 Awesome Hacks for Building a new home"
 description: "Congrats on deciding to build your new home.
 There are many items to consider to find and build your dream home.
 Go through my home building checklist for building a new house to help you get into your dream home."
 date: 2019-01-03T21:09:27-05:00
 categories: [home-improvement]
+aliases: ["blog/home-building-checklist/"]

+pinableImage: 'images/50-awesome-hacks-building-a-home.png'
 images:
-- 'images/home-building-checklist.png'
+- 'images/50-awesome-hacks-building-a-home.png'

 resources:
 - name: Free Home Building Checklist